Federal Ministry of Petroleum Resources: Organizational structure

+Each Department has various divisions and sections.
+Deputy Directors head divisions, and Assistant Directors head sub-sections/units.
+Directors report directly to the Permanent Secretary, Deputy Directors report to the Directors, and Assistant Directors report to the Deputy Directors.

 Each of the Departments has various divisions and sections in a hierarchical/pyramid setting headed by deputy directors, and the assistant directors heading sub-sections/units.
 The Directors report directly to the Permanent Secretary, while the deputy directors report to the Directors and the assistant directors report to the deputy directors respectively.
 The Ministry of Petroleum Resources operational frame work operates in a hierarchical level from the top management cadre down to the middle/junior executive cadre.

-Leadership and Directors
+Leadership

-President Muhammadu Buhari as Minister of Petroleum Resources appointed Dr. Emmanuel Ibe Kachikwu as the Minister of State and Petroleum Resources in November 2015.
-He was replaced by Timipre Sylva who took over the Ministerial portfolio in August 2019.
+President Bola Tinubu is the Minister of Petroleum Resources.
+He appointed Heineken Lokpobiri as the Minister of State for Petroleum Resources (Oil) and Ekperikpe Ekpo as Minister of State for Petroleum Resources (Gas) in August 2023.
+They replaced Timipre Sylva who took over the Ministerial portfolio in August 2019.

-The ministry has one permanent secretary, nine directors, two deputy directors and an assistant director heading their various departments.